EXCLUSIVE-Barclays loses commodities trading chief Jones to Mercuria

 By comparison, the world's top trader Vitol had revenues of $297 billion in 2011 and No.2 trader Glencore had revenues of $186 billion.

-Mercuria is one of the world's top five energy traders and almost 120 million tonnes of oil, coal and gas a year.
+Geneva-based Mercuria is one of the world's top five energy traders and says it moves almost 120 million tonnes of oil, coal and gas a year.

-The source close to Mercuria said Jones would "effectively be number three" at Mercuria, with a wide-ranging brief to help expand the trading company's operations in non-oil commodities.
+The source said Jones would "effectively be number three" at Mercuria, with a wide-ranging brief to help expand the trading company's operations in non-oil commodities.

-Mercuria announced this week a major expansion into base metals with new trading units in London and Shanghai and up to 15 new hires, recruiting Ben Green and Liam Brown, both previously senior metals traders with Goldman Sachs commodities group.
+Mercuria announced on Thursday a major expansion into base metals with new trading units in London and Shanghai and up to 15 new hires, recruiting Ben Green and Liam Brown, both previously senior metals traders with Goldman Sachs commodities group.
 [ID:nL5E8G2HNU]

 Mercuria's metals trading groups is expected to focus primarily on copper, aluminium, zinc, nickel, tin and lead, with activity in the London Metals Exchange (LME), New York Mercantile Exchange (NYMEX) and Shanghai.